 b.i.
 Food stalls: Stall holders selling food (e.g. from food vans, carts etc) must have a Statement to Trade from East Gippsland Shire and must meet Food Safety Standards and any other Regulatory requirements.
 It is the responsibility of any stall holder who intends to sell food to check with the Shire and any other regulatory bodies if exemptions apply in their particular circumstances and determine if they require any permits.
 A copy of any required permits must be on display for viewing at the stall.

 b.ii.
-Food labelling/signage: A notice stating any relevant food warning must be displayed in an obvious position at the point of their sale.
+Food labeling/signage: A notice stating any relevant food warning must be displayed in an obvious position at the point of their sale.
 A list of foods that must be included is available from www.eastgippsland.vic.gov.au.

 b.iii.
 Fundraisers such as sausage sizzles etc: Some small fundraising events are exempt from a requirement for permits and registration but still must meet Food Safety Standards in preparation and handling.
 It is the responsibility of individual stall holders to ensure any required permits (including for fundraising and food service) are obtained and applicable standards met.